 An article in Traditional Home magazine about the property explained, “Camp Boxwoods’ Queen Anne Victorian style begins at the circular front porch—the first project pursued by the owners when the rest of the house remained bland, single-story 1979 ranch-style architecture.
 The porch throws curves to augment the original straight lines and packs in gingerbread trim to reinvent the house as Victorian.”

-They vaulted the ceilings and turned it into an elegant space with beamed ceilings, built-in bookshelves, and a fireplace:
+They vaulted the ceilings and turned it into an elegant space with beamed ceilings, built-in bookshelves, and a fireplace.